Estimating Random-Walk Probabilities in Directed Graphs: Introduction

-Specifically, we study the computational complexity of estimating $\vpi(s,t)$ in this paper.
-We are given a directed graph $G=(V,E)$ comprising $n$ nodes and $m$ edges, together with a source node $s \in V$, a target node $t \in V$, and an approximation threshold $\delta \in (0,1)$.
-Our goal is to, with constant probability, estimate $\pi(s,t)$ within a constant relative error unless $\vpi(s,t)<\delta$.
-Following previous works~\cite{stoc/WangWW024, BPP18, BPP23, RBS,Mingji_ICDT}, we assume $\alpha$ to be a constant.
+In this paper, we study the computational complexity of estimating $\vpi(s,t)$.
+We are given a directed graph $G=(V,E)$ comprising $n$ nodes and $m$ edges, together with a source node $s \in V$, a target node $t \in V$, and an approximation threshold parameter $\delta \in [0,1]$.
+Our goal is, roughly speaking, to estimate $\pi(s,t)$ with constant relative error with constant probability unless $\vpi(s,t)<\delta$.
+The most attractive choice would be $\delta=0$, meaning that we want a constant factor approximation of $\vpi(s,t)$ regardless of how small it is ($\vpi(s,t)$ can be as small as $n^{-\Theta(n)}$).
+However, a small $\delta$ is computationally expensive, so we may, for example, choose $\delta$ to be $1/n$, which is the average value of $\pi(s,t)$ across all node pairs, meaning that we only want to approximate $\vpi(s,t)$ if it is above $1/n$.
+In \cite{tnse_Chung14_survey} they suggest using $\delta=1/n^2$.
+In general, the parameter $\delta$ can be any value in $[0,1]$ chosen by the user.

-This problem can be solved deterministically using a global iterative algorithm~\cite{page1999pagerank, pagerank98}, with a computational complexity of $\tilde{O}(m)$.
-A local randomized approach, Monte Carlo sampling of walks from the source node $s$~\cite{MC}, yields computational complexity $O(1/\delta)$ with constant failure probability.
-Combining the two approaches gives an upper bound of $\tilde O(\min\{m, 1/\delta\})$ on the worst-case computational complexity of estimating $\pi(s,t)$.
-Improvements over this bound have only been demonstrated when considering the computational complexity averaged over all $n$ possible target nodes in $G$.
-By combining Monte Carlo sampling with a deterministic backward exploration approach, Lofgren, Banerjee, and Goel~\cite{BiPPR} establish an average case complexity of $O(\min\{m, (d/\delta)^{1/2}, 1/\delta\})$, where $d = m/n$ is the average (in- or out-) degree of the graph.